 The Executive Board of ProSiebenSat.1 Media SE is also convinced that sustainable economic success in a competitive environment can be achieved only by ensuring that business practices comply with the applicable laws.
 In addition to preventing corruption, the Company particularly focuses on antitrust legislation and media law, as well as legal provisions on data protection.
 ProSiebenSat.1 Group has implemented a compliance management system (CMS) to monitor compliance with the law.
 The main objective of the CMS is to ensure that all employees always think and act with integrity and in accordance with the guidelines and regulations, and thus to prevent law- and rule-breaking actions.
 The Compliance Committee and the Group Compliance department headed by Chief Compliance Officer (CCO) build up the central compliance organisation, which receive assistance in fulfilling its duties from experts in other departments, such as the Legal department.
 In addition, the associated Group companies have been appointed Unit Compliance Officers (UCO), who are responsible for the CMS there and are in direct contact with the respective subject experts.
 The CCO is entrusted with implementing the CMS in the Group, carries out risk analyses and training, and advises the Executive Board on the development and implementation of appropriate measures to minimize risks.

 ProSiebenSat.1 Group does not tolerate discrimination on the basis of age, disability, ethnic background and nationality, sex and gender identity, religion and ideology, or sexual orientation and identity.
 The Group promotes a corporate culture that forbids any type of sexual violence or abuse of power.
 For years, we have taken up a clear position against such behavior with our Code of Conduct.
 For example, all employees are encouraged to report discrimination or violations of other principles set out in the Code of Conduct to the Company’s Compliance Officers.
 In addition, we provide the workforce all over Germany with mandatory training on the General Act on Equal Treatment (AGG).
 Via the private media association VAUNET, we participate in the Themis advice center against sexual harassment and violence, which provides assistance for those affected in the film, television and theater industry.
-The „15 Minutes" format is also exemplary for socio-politically relevant content on the ProSiebenSat.1 Group stations and a central element in ProSiebenSat.1's efforts to raise viewers' awareness of such aspects.
-With #Männerwelten and #AShortStoryofMoria, we succeeded in 2020 in using our reach as a media company with special responsibility.

 Another central compliance instrument for ProSiebenSat.1 Group is the whistleblower system.
 In addition to internal reporting channels, it is also possible to report legal violations anonymously via an external Ombuds Office.